owaisqarnikhan/replit_1/replit.md

 ## Overview

 InnovanceOrbit is a login-only e-commerce platform built with a modern full-stack architecture.
-The system features a React frontend with TypeScript, an Express.js backend, PostgreSQL database with Drizzle ORM, and integrates with Stripe and PayPal for payment processing.
-The platform is designed as a private store where only registered users can access products and make purchases.
+The system features a React frontend with TypeScript, an Express.js backend, PostgreSQL database with Drizzle ORM, and integrates with Benefit Pay and other Bahrain payment methods.
+The platform is designed as a private store where only predefined users can access products and make purchases - public registration is disabled.

 ## User Preferences